cloudorz/9b3t/9b3t_report.md

 # Conclusion

 Minimax with alpha-beta pruning, depth-limited search and evaluation function demonstrated superior performance, especially at greater search depths and with more sophisticated evaluation functions.
 The quality of the evaluation function significantly impacts performance, often compensating for shallower search depths.
-MCTS, while effective against random players, underperformed compared to Minimax strategies in this implementation.
+MCTS, while effective against random agents, underperformed compared to Minimax strategies in this implementation.
 Deeper Minimax searches generally yielded better results but at the cost of exponentially increasing computation time.
 Unexpected results, such as the consistent draws between AI D4E1 and AI D8E2, highlight the complex nature of strategy in Ultimate Tic-Tac-Toe.

 ## Implications for AI in Complex Game Environments